jriguera/setupproject-openstack/README.md

       - jose-test-admin
 ```

-* and finally `project` a list of projects with all the parameters:
+* and finally `projectd`, a list of projects with all the parameters:

 ```yaml
 projects: